-- 4. Some of the provisions of the said interconnection regulations were challenged in appeal numbers 5(C) of 2012, 11 (C) of 2012 and 12 (C) of 2012 before Hon'ble Telecom Disputes and Settlement Appellate Tribunal (TDSAT) by three MSOs namely M/s IndusInd Media and Communications Limited (IMCL), Delhi Distribution Co.
-Ltd. and M/s Digicable Networks India Pvt.
-Ltd. respectively.
+- 4. Some of the provisions of the said interconnection regulations were challenged in appeal numbers 5(C) of 2012, 11 (C) of 2012 and 12 (C) of 2012 before Hon'ble Telecom Disputes and Settlement Appellate Tribunal (TDSAT) by some MSOs.
 The Hon'ble TDSAT vide its judgment dated 19th October 2012 partly allowed the appeals and set aside three provisions of the said interconnection regulations.
-The provisions set aside pertain to prohibition of demanding carriage fee by the MSO while seeking signals of a channel from a broadcaster (Clause 3(5) of the said regulations), MSOs to have a minimum channel carrying capacity of 500 channels (Clause 3(8) of the said regulations) and prohibition regarding charging of placement fee by the MSOs (Clause 11A of the said regulations). - 5.
-While setting aside the provisions of Clause 3(5) of the Interconnection Regulations applicable for DAS, the Hon'ble TDSAT had observed, inter alia, that the regulation pertaining to demand of carriage fee by the MSO is set aside as the said provision is not there for the DTH operators and MSOs in non-CAS areas.
-On the issue of provision of capacity to carry minimum 500 channels, the Hon'ble TDSAT, in its judgment, had observed that since market forces play an important and significant role in the matter of carrying capacity of the MSO, therefore, the same may not be required to be regulated.
+The provisions set aside pertain to prohibition of demanding carriage fee by the MSO while seeking signals of a channel from a broadcaster (sub-regulation 3(5) of the said regulations), MSOs to have a minimum channel carrying capacity of 500 channels (sub-regulation 3(8) of the said regulations) and prohibition regarding charging of placement fee by the MSOs (sub-regulation 11A of the said regulations). - 5.
+While setting aside the provisions of sub-regulation 3(5) of the Interconnection Regulations applicable for DAS, the Hon'ble TDSAT had opined, inter alia, that there should not be any difference between 2nd proviso to sub-regulation 3.2 of "The Telecommunication (broadcasting and Cable Services) Interconnection Regulation 2004 (12 of 2004)" as amended from time to time as applicable to non-CAS/DTH operators and sub-regulation 3(5)of "The Telecommunication (Broadcasting and Cable Services) Interconnection (Digital Addressable Cable Television Systems) Regulation 2012".
+On the issue of provision of capacity to carry minimum 500 channels, the Hon'ble TDSAT, in its judgment, had observed that since market forces play an important and significant role in the matter of carrying capacity of the MSO, the same may not be required to be regulated.
 It has been further observed by the Hon'ble TDSAT that if the regulator deems fit, it may consider making provision for MSOs to have capacity to carry number of channels based on different categories of areas i.e. city/towns/rural area etc. in which MSO will be operating.
-Further, the Hon'ble TDSAT has set aside the provisions of clause 11A of the interconnection regulation 2012 on the ground that the restriction placed on the MSO for demanding placement fees in terms of May 2012,
+Further, the

-Regulation is bad in law.
+Hon'ble TDSAT has set aside the provisions of sub-regulation 11A of the interconnection regulation 2012 on the ground that the restriction placed on the MSO for demanding placement fees in terms of May 2012, Regulation is bad in law.
 It has been further mentioned that the same restriction is not applicable for the DTH operators, the placement charges, if any, will depend upon the mutual agreement between the Broadcasters and the MSO.
 Consequent to the said judgment of the Hon'ble TDSAT, the Authority initiated a consultation process with the stakeholders to bring in finality to the provisions set aside by the Hon'ble TDSAT.